Ashdown Forest: Winnie-the-Pooh

 A memorial plaque to Milne and Shepard can be found at Gill's Lap.
 Its heading is a quotation from the Pooh stories: "...and by and by they came to an enchanted place on the very top of the forest called Galleons Lap".
 The dedication reads: "Here at Gill's Lap are commemorated A. A. Milne 1882-1956 and E.H.
 Shepard 1879-1976 who collaborated in the creation of "Winnie-the-Pooh" and so captured the magic of Ashdown Forest and gave it to the world".

 Poohsticks Bridge, which is open to the public, lies outside the forest on the northern edge of Posingford Wood, near Chuck Hatch.
 A path leads to the bridge from a car-park on Chuck Hatch Lane, just off the B2026 Maresfield to Hartfield road.
 The original bridge was built in 1907, restored in 1979 and completely rebuilt in 1999.
-So popular is the game of Poohsticks that the surrounding area has been denuded of twigs and small branches by the many visitors.

 Pooh Corner, situated on the High Street in Hartfield village, sells Winnie-the-Pooh related products and offers information for visitors.